chidozieononiwu/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

 Json property names are show in brackets.

-Each module of the API (namespace, class, method) should be its own node.

-Sort each node at each level of the tree by your desired property, this is to ensure that difference in node order does not result in diff.

-Ensure each node must have an Id.
-The combination of `Id`, `Kind` and `SubKind` should make the node unique among its siblings.
-This is very important.

 If you want to have space between the API nodes add an empty token and lineBreak at the end of bottom tokens to simulate one empty line.